mrocklin/thesis/pattern.md

 ### Rewrite Patterns

 We define a rewrite pattern/rule as a source term, a target term, a condition and a set of variables, each of which is a term in the mathematical language.
-For example the following transformation can be decomposed into the following pieces
+For example the $\log(\exp(\cdot))$ transformation can be decomposed into the following pieces

 $$\log(\exp(x)) \rightarrow x \;\;\; \forall x \in \mathbb{R}$$